playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 This bit of code will allow us to close other context menu instances when a new one is open.

-Then, for the list of actions, we'll start by hardcoding an array into the `ContextMenu` component.
+Then, for the list of actions, we'll start by hard-coding an array into the `ContextMenu` component.

 This array should include a label that's visible to the end-user and a function that should be ran when the action is taken.